LastExceed/offsets-in-rythmgames/README.md

 ## Measuring latency

 Measuring each type of latency individually is difficult.
 However for the purpose of synchronizing our gameplay that isn't really necessary.
-In the end we time our perceived input to perceived output, so we're gonna measure and offset the delay between these two events.
+In the end we time our perceived input to perceived output, so we're gonna measure and offset the delay between these two events (end-to-end latency).
 The perceived input is the finger pushing a button, the output is either the music you hear or the visuals you see depending on how you aim:

 **aiming by audio:**
 This is how rythm games are supposed to be played.
-All we need for our measurement here is a microphone (headset will do) and an audio editor (eg [Audacity](https://www.audacityteam.org) is free and perfectly suitable).
+All we need for our measurement here is a microphone (headset will do) and an audio editor (e.g. [Audacity](https://www.audacityteam.org) is free and perfectly suitable).

 Since latency depends on both hardware and software, everyone needs to make these measurements themselves, for every game, on every setup.
 Again, I will use osu! for an example.